Natasha shaves her head for blood cancer after being diagnosed

 Through this process, patients often find new ways to embrace their appearance.
 They may experiment with new styles, such as wearing scarves, hats, or simply embracing their sacrifice with pride.
 Some cancer patients report that their hair loss has helped them discover a new sense of self.

-Natasha and Jacqui shave for World's Greatest Shave
+Natasha Shave in the World's Greatest Shave

-Friends and family members of Australians facing blood cancer choose to take part in the World’s Greatest Shave, as a sign of solidarity, support and hope.
+Friends and family members of Australians facing blood cancer decide to take part in the World’s Greatest Shave, as a sign of solidarity, support and hope.
 Having a shared experience of hair loss can be extremely special, reminding patients they are not alone.

 Frequently asked questions